2015 Gilgit-Baltistan Assembly election: Campaign and Polling

 495 candidates from different political parties and Independents submitted their nomination papers out of which 50 nominations were rejected.
 445 candidates took part in elections.
 Parties like Pakistan Muslim League (N), Pakistan Tehreek-e-Insaf and Pakistan Peoples Party stood candidates on all 24 assembly seats.

 Polling took place on June 8, 2015 without any break from morning 8 am to evening 4 pm.
 Total number of 1143 polling stations were set up across the province.
 Out of 1143 polling stations, 282 were declared highly sensitive, while 269 polling stations were declared sensitive.
 About 5500 Military Soldiers along with 4356 policemen were deployed to perform security duties to make peaceful polling across the province.

 Results

-Pakistan Muslim League (N) emerged as the majority party by winning 15 out of 24 general seats.
-Taking into account the 4 out of 6 women seats and 2 out of 3 technocrat seats that they successfully gained, their seats increased to 21.
-They won a lopsided majority in the assembly.
+The two tables below show the results of the elections.
+The first table shows the results for the elections across all 24 constituencies, and shows each political party's standing after independents joining different parties and the allotment of reserved seats.
+The second table shows the winner of each of the 24 constituencies, 6 reserved seats for women, and 3 reserved seats for technocrats.